-- at least two individual contacts with each advisee is strongly encouraged per semester to discuss academic plans and progress, identify potential problems, and consult as deemed appropriate on professional and career development - consult as deemed appropriate with colleagues regarding students' progress including classroom teachers, the Office of Student and Academic Services, and the BSW Program Director; - o if the student gives their consent, make referrals to support services as needed by students (e.g., disability support, writing clinic); - o review transcripts and plans of study provided by the student; - consult with OSAS and/or the BSW Program Director if a student requests a policy exception; - consult with your field staff mentor and/or the BSW Program Director when considering making a referral to the Educational Review Committee (PRC) when one of your advisees is having serious problems in the field and/or in their coursework; - accompany advisee to the Performance Review Committee if they are referred to the PRC to provide a summary report of the situation and act as the advisee's advocate; and - o write reference letters for scholarships, special honors, and potential employment when requested.
+- at least two individual contacts with each advisee is strongly encouraged per semester to discuss academic plans and progress, identify potential problems, and consult as deemed appropriate on professional and career development; - consult as deemed appropriate with colleagues regarding students' progress including classroom instructors, the Office of Student and Academic Services, and the BSW Program Director; - if the student gives their consent, make referrals to support services as needed by students (e.g., disability support, writing clinic); - review transcripts and plans of study provided by the student, and sign/submit program plans as required; - consult with OSAS and/or the BSW Program Director if a student requests a policy exception; - consult with BSW field coordinator/field staff mentor and/or the BSW Program Director when considering making a referral to the Performance Review Committee (PRC) when an advisee is having serious problems in the field and/or in their coursework; - accompany advisee to the Performance Review Committee if they are referred to the PRC.
+Provide a summary report of the situation and act as the advisee's advocate; - write reference letters for scholarships, special honors, and potential employment when requested; and - Complete the Faculty Advisor Checklist Monthly (please refer to appendix for Activities Checklists for no-field juniors and in-field seniors).